Apply to Volunteer

 CAIR Coalition is particularly looking for volunteers who speak Spanish, French or Arabic.
 Volunteers can sign up for one or more two hour shift a week, or as their schedule permits, between the hours of 9 a.m. and 5 p.m., Monday through Friday.
 Ideally, we are looking for volunteers who could do more than one shift a week.

 CAIR Coalition conducts regular visits to jails in Virginia and Maryland in order to provide immigrant detainees information about immigration detention, their legal rights, options for fighting deportation, immigration court, and general information about the deportation process.
 We always seek dedicated volunteers to join us on our visits.
 Volunteers assist us with intakes, interpreting, and distributing information to the detainees.
-Please read the frequently asked questions below for more information about this opportunity.
-If you have any questions, please find our contact information below.

 We welcome all volunteers, regardless of legal background.
 No knowledge of the law is required.
 The volunteers’ primary tasks are gathering information from the detainees, which the CAIR Coalition legal team uses to evaluate cases for pro bono placement, and distributing materials with general legal information.